Marcus-Nastasi/desk-calculator/README.md

-# Calculator Application to Desktop
+# Desktop Calculator Application

 ## About

-Calculator System.
+A desktop calculator app.

-This is a basic calculator desktop application made with JavaFX.
+This is a basic desktop calculator application made with JavaFX.

+Learning purpose.